-But, the facts stated above indicate that a small number of I2a-Y3120 men definitely lived in lower Danube region (Hungary, Serbia, Romania...) about 2100-2300 years ago.
+But, the facts stated above indicate that a small number of I2a-Y3120 men could have lived in lower Danube region (Hungary, Serbia, Romania...) about 2100-2300 years ago.
 One theory proposes that those people came there from the area in which carriers of primary I2a-L621 lineages live today (Germany, Baden-Württemberg) under the influence of Celts (a tribal confederation called Volcae) who invaded Greece in 279 BCE.

-As it happened, one or several of those (Celticized) Y3120 men had (at least) five sons who became the common ancestors of all present-day Y4460, S17250, Z18755, Y18331, and FGC12098 people in the world.
+As it happened, one or several of those (Celticized) Y3120 men had (at least) six sons who became the common ancestors of all present-day Y4460, S17250, Z18755, Y18331, FT80992, and FGC12098 people in the world.
 In the centuries that followed some of their descendants went to the north-west and some to the south-west.
 And, that is how modern “Carpathian” and “Dinaric” I2a1a2b branches came into existence.